LunarWatcher/lunarwatcher.github.io/til/emacs/ctrl-r-evil-mode.md

 ---
 {
-    "title": "Ctrl-R does not work in evil-mode search" }
+    "title": "Ctrl-R does not work in evil-mode search", "type": "blog"
+}
 ---